-Under Uhugushuku’s tutelage, Taika Oyata learned the principles of weapons fighting, weapons kata and the techniques and concepts of Tuite Jitsu, the secret grappling arts of origianl Karate.
-Uhugushuku introduced Taika Oyata to Wakinaguri a descendent from the ancient Chinese families sent to Okinawa as emissaries.
+Under Uhugushiku’s tutelage, Taika Oyata learned the principles of weapons fighting, weapons kata and the techniques and concepts of Tuite Jitsu, the secret grappling arts of original Karate.
+Uhugushiku introduced Taika Oyata to Wakinaguri a descendent from the ancient Chinese families sent to Okinawa as emissaries.
 Wakinaguri continued to instruct Taika Oyata in the principles of ancient martial arts, most notably, the pressure point strikes of Atemi-jitsu & Kyusho-jitsu.
 Neither Uhugushiku nor Wakinaguri had descendents to whom they could pass their art; therefore, Oyata became the inheritor of this knowledge.
-After the deaths of Uhugushuku and Wakinaguri, Taika Oyata trained with Shigeru Nakamura from whom he learned the 12 basic empty-hand kata that are taught in Ryu Te® and other famous Okinawan Martial Arts Instructors such as Seikichi Uehara.
+After the deaths of Uhugushiku and Wakinaguri, Taika Oyata trained with Shigeru Nakamura Sensei (from whom he learned the 12 basic empty-hand kata that are taught in Ryu Shu Kan Karate) and other famous Okinawan Martial Arts Instructors such as Seikichi Uehara.

 In 1977, Taiak Oyata established his headquarters in Kansas City, Kansas.
 In 1980, Oyata began to broaden the knowledge of the general martial arts public by introducing the concepts of Tuite Jitsu and Kyusho Jitsu throughout America and revitalized the way in which karate is taught and studied today.

 - Fundamental – “Oboeru” – memorization.
-Techniques, Kata, and concepts are memorized to perfect form, strength, speed and power.
-This is the basis of Ryute® and allows the kata, drills and techniques to be easily introduced to the student.
+Techniques, Kata, and Concepts are memorized to perfect form, strength, speed and power.
+This is the basis of Taika’s Life Protection Arts and allows the kata, drills and techniques to be easily introduced to the student.

 - Transitional – “Gei” – Skill.
 This is the level that most “expert” karate-ka will reach.
 It’s a level of mastery that requires skill much like that of a master craftsman.
 Kata, techniques and drills are combined in a natural flow.

 - High Level – “Jitsu” – Art.
 Jitsu is a conscious arrangement of knowledge and intuitive faculties that brings concepts and instinct to realization.
-It is the melding of the mind and body in an intuitive and ingenious way such that the techniques have a perceived mind of their own.
+It is the melding of the body, mind & spirit in an intuitive and ingenious way such that the techniques flow of their own.